About Blended Family FrappéWhen I hear the phrase "blended family," I don't think of "blended" as in "one homogenous entity."

 But you know, the love feels sharper, too.
 Deeper.
 And the peace you eventually achieve feels more meaningful.

-Life as a blended family feels more serious.
+Life as a blended family feels more serious than real life somehow.
 Like your relationship with your partner and your envisioned family and your sanity are all at stake.
 And maybe they are.
 But you know what else?

 You can't make a blended family without a blender.